Ryan Connelly: New York Giants

-In Week 3 against the Tampa Bay Buccaneers, Connelly recorded his first interception off Jameis Winston in the 32-31 win.
-In Week 4, Connelly registered another interception off Case Keenum and recorded his first career sack in the 24-3 win.
+In Week 3 against the Tampa Bay Buccaneers, Connelly recorded his first interception off Jameis Winston in the 32–31 win.
+In Week 4, Connelly registered another interception off Case Keenum and recorded his first career sack in the 24–3 win.
 Unfortunately, Connelly suffered a torn ACL in the game and was ruled out for the season.

 On September 5, 2020, Connelly was waived during final roster cuts.

 Minnesota Vikings

 On September 6, 2020, Connelly was claimed off waivers by the Minnesota Vikings.
 He was placed on injured reserve on December 13.

-Connelly was placed on the reserve/PUP list to start the season on August 23, 2022.
+Connelly was placed on the reserve/physically unable to perform to start the season on August 23, 2022.
 He was activated on October 4, then waived and re-signed to the practice squad.

 New Orleans Saints

 On January 26, 2023, Connelly signed a reserve/future contract with the New Orleans Saints.
+He was released on August 29, 2023, and re-signed to the practice squad.
+He was not signed to a reserve/future contract and thus became a free agent at the end of the season.